HUM-331-Princeton/manifest-destiny/Nellie-Martin-Wade-Background.md

 ### Mapping the Journey
  When reading the description of each location in writing, it can be difficult to get a sense of the time and distance traveled.
 When looking at this journey on a map, viewers can better picture the experience of sailing for hundreds of miles, as the distance between locations is clearly represented.
 Despite the detailed location data shown on the StoryMap, only locations mentioned in chapters 2 and 3 of Wade's manuscript are represented.
 Part of my goal in documenting these points is to emphasize the arduousness of Wade's journey.

-Though Wade's writing dates to 1906, the content in this project ranges from the 1890s to the 21st century.
+Though Wade's writing dates to 1906, the content on this page ranges from the 1890s to the 21st century.
 I chose to highlight the following locations, with the intention of using each location to illuminate a different aspect of the manuscript:
 - Seattle, WA
 - Port Townsend, WA and Victoria, BC
 - Seymour Narrows, BC